Olcaytp/project-survey-vite/README.md

 # Survey Project

-Replace this readme with your own information about your project.

-Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.
+This survey project is a collaborative effort by Preeti and Olcay.
+The project allows users to complete a survey in various steps.
+Each step of the survey is represented by a different component, and users can progress through these steps to fill out the survey.

 ## Getting Started with the Project